ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. Pick *cd-a* for our gradient.
 Or select another scheme you think will work well for representing topography.
 Click *Ok*.
 1. You'll see that the color ramp in the Layers Properties has updated.
 Click *Apply* to see what it looks like with our data or check the box next to *Live update* to apply changes as you make them.

-This result is ok, but I think we can make some more improvements to see the shoreline better.
+Chances are, this isn't exactly what you want and we can make some more improvements to see the shoreline and topography better.

 1. In the *Layer Styling* panel again, for the *Interpolation* drop-down, select *Discrete*.
 1. For the *Mode*, select *Equal Interval*.
 For *Classes*, input 10.
-1. Change the *Value* number for the lowest category to 0.
-And then click *Apply* in the Layer Properties to see how it looks.
+1. Change the *Value* number for the lowest category to 0 by double clicking on the default number and typing in the number 0 and pressing enter on your keyboard.
+If it doesn't automatically upadte, click *Apply* in the Layer Properties to see how it looks.
 You should see a more defined coastline that looks more like the docks around the city.
 1. Continue to adjust the colors and/or breaks until you are happy with how it looks, then click *Ok*.
 (See the image below for one option.)

 I chose breaks at 0, 50, 75, 125, 175, 225, 275, 325, 350, and inf.

-Note: the Min value is -9.36748 and the Max value is 399.963.
+Note: In case you need to know, in our DEM data, the Min value is -9.36748 and the Max value is 399.963.
 You can reset this if you need to by selecting the *Min/max* radio button in the *Min/Max Value Settings* again.

 ![alt text](https://github.com/MicheleTobias/Intro-to-Desktop-GIS-with-QGIS/blob/master/images/Raster_LayerProperties.PNG "Layer properties for DEM")